data-apis/array-api/PACKAGE.md

 # Stubs for the array API standard

-Documentation specific to singular Python objects in the spec (i.e. functions, methods and attributes) are infact represented by stub objects in the package `array-api-stubs`.
+Documentation specific to singular Python objects in the spec (i.e., functions, methods and attributes) are in fact represented by stub objects in the package `array-api-stubs`.
 These stubs ultimately get rendered via the autodoc capabilities in Sphinx.